marcodelmastro/SynacorChallenge/README.md

 - Code 4: XEBwBmFKDmLA (using tablet)
 - Code 5: yZWfuTMfgZkV (chiseled on the wall of one of the passageways where the can is found)
 - Code 6: gbwPqnSdSlUV (after having used the teleporter, found after solving the coin puzzles)
+- Code 7: wvKlYXqpEDah (Someone seems to have drawn a message in the sand here)

 ## ChangeLog